MicrosoftDocs/learn/learn-pr/wwl-sci/manage-alerts-incidents-microsoft-defender-for-endpoints/includes/8-consult-microsoft-threat-experts.md

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RE4qZ0B?rel=0]

-Microsoft Defender for Endpoint customers need to apply for the Microsoft Threat Experts managed threat hunting service to get proactive Targeted Attack Notifications and to collaborate with experts on demand.
+Microsoft Defender for Endpoint customers are required to apply for the Microsoft Threat Experts managed threat hunting service.
+Customers get proactive Targeted Attack Notifications and the ability to collaborate with experts on demand.
 Experts on Demand are an add-on service.
 Targeted Attack Notifications are always included after you've been accepted into Microsoft Threat Experts managed threat hunting service.

 ## Targeted attack notification